My Name Is Joe: Plot

-The next day at the local football match, the same thugs who hassled Liam at home arrive at the pitch and assault him, leading Joe to wonder if Liam has returned to drugs.
-Liam insists that the assault occurred as retaliation for a bar fight.
-At the health centre, Sabine causes a scene by refusing to put out her cigarette, and later captures Sarah's attention when she is found out for stealing a prescription pad.
-Her doctor insists that she be removed from the local register and sent to another clinic, but Sarah reminds the doctor that they have done much to help the family.
-At home, Liam confronts Sabine, who lied about where she has been, and accuses her of having sex with other men after finding condoms in her purse, as well as being on drugs.
-Later, Joe arrives, finding Sabine preparing to inject heroin.
-He reluctantly helps her inject, and she reveals that Liam has been abducted by the thugs, who work for local drug dealer and crook McGowan, whom Joe knows from his youth.
-McGowan reveals that Liam owes him money, and has repeatedly failed to pay it back.
-Liam tells Joe that he stopped dealing heroin when he went to prison, but that Sabine took over and owes 1,500 pounds to McGowan because she uses the drugs rather than sell them.
-Liam was not aware of the dealing until very recently, and tells Joe that McGowan's thugs have threatened to cripple him if he cannot pay the money back.
-Joe threatens McGowan over this, but McGowan proposes Joe traffick drugs for him as a way of solving Liam's debt.
+The next day at a football match, the same thugs who hassled Liam at home arrive at the pitch and assault him.
+Liam claims it was in retaliation for a bar fight, but Joe worries that he has relapsed on drugs.
+At the health center, Sabine causes a scene by refusing to put out her cigarette, and later captures Sarah's attention when she is caught stealing a prescription pad.
+At home, Liam confronts Sabine, who lied about where she has been, and accuses her of sleeping with other men after finding condoms in her purse.
+Later, Joe arrives to find Sabine preparing to inject heroin.
+He reluctantly helps her inject, and she says the thugs have taken Liam to drug dealer and crook McGowan, whom Joe knows from his youth.
+Liam tells Joe that he stopped dealing heroin when he went to prison, but that Sabine dealt drugs in his place and has begun using her own product, leading them to be in debt to McGowan.
+Liam tells Joe that McGowan's thugs have threatened to cripple him if he cannot repay the money.
+Joe threatens McGowan over this, but McGowan proposes that Joe deal drugs to repay Liam's debt.
 Joe and Liam return home, and he lies to Sarah that the matter has been sorted.